0U7L13R/HomeNetwork/docs/Server-Setup.md

 ## R720 Server / Setup and Configuration

-This guide walks through the initial setup of a Dell PowerEdge R720xd, focusing on configuring **iDRAC** for remote management and install/config of **VMware ESXi**.
+This guide walks through the initial setup of a Dell PowerEdge R720xd, configuring **iDRAC** for remote management and install/config of **VMware ESXi**.

 The goal here is to get the server into a usable state with proper management access, RAID configured, and networking ready for virtualization.